-Following the recent killings of priests in the Central African Republic, church officials worry that clergy are being targeted by armed groups for their peacemaking efforts.
+Following the recent killing of priests in the Central African Republic, church officials worry that clergy are being targeted by armed groups for their peacemaking efforts.

-In late June, Firmin Gbagoua, who served as the regional director of Caritas, an international Catholic relief group, became the sixth Catholic priest to be killed in the conflict that has pitted anti-Balaka militias, which are mainly Christian and animist group, against ex-Séléka rebels, who are mostly Muslim.
+In late June, Firmin Gbagoua, who served as the regional director of Caritas, an international Catholic relief group, became the sixth Catholic priest to be killed in the conflict, which has pitted Anti-balaka militias, who are mainly Christian and animist, against ex-Séléka rebels, who are mostly Muslim.

-Others of the country’s religious leaders have also rejected the claim by fighters on both sides that religious belief is behind the conflict.
-They have pointed to political and economic reasons for the fighting while steering both sides toward peace.
+Other religious leaders have also rejected the claim by fighters on both sides that religious belief is behind the conflict.
+They have pointed to political and economic reasons for the fighting while trying to steer both sides toward peace.

 “It is an economic and political conflict,” said Abdallah Kheir, a scholar of African studies and Islamic studies at Kenyatta University in Nairobi.
 “Some people are benefiting.
 And when the clerics push for peace, they are seen as interfering with the business.”

 Three years ago, a transitional council adopted a new constitution aimed in part to quell violence.
-But since then, armed groups that splintered from Séléka and anti-Balaka continue to carry out assassinations, other killings, and rapes, according to human rights groups.
+But since then, armed groups that splintered from Séléka and Anti-balaka continue to carry out assassinations, other killing, and rape, according to human rights groups.

-Francis Kuria Kagema, secretary general of the African Council of Religious Leaders, urged the fighting groups to consider the suffering among innocent citizens.
+Francis Kuria Kagema, secretary general of the African Council of Religious Leaders, urged the fighting groups to consider the suffering of innocent citizens.

-“They should rethink the new constitution,” Kagema said.
-That offers the country a chance for a new beginning,” said.
+“They should rethink the new constitution,” Kuria said.
+That would offer the country “a chance for a new beginning.”

-According to Kagema, there should be more grassroots peace efforts.
-He noted that most of the country’s minority Muslim population was forced out during the conflict, and called for support for their resettlement.
+According to Kuria, the country needs more grassroots peace efforts.
+He noted that most of the minority Muslim population was dislocated during the conflict, and he called for support for their resettlement.